News & Events

 June 12, 2017

 I’m working on a new book, to be published in 2018 by Prometheus Books!
-Tentative title (which I hope goes permanent): The Life Ray.
-The title’s a play on the old “death ray” notion, the focus being the development of lidar, a laser technology with a fascinating deep history that’s radiated into a ton of scientific, military and commercial fields.
+Tentative title: The Life Ray.
+The focus is on the development of lidar, a laser technology with a fascinating deep history that’s radiated into a ton of scientific, military and commercial fields.
 Most importantly to the mass audience, lidar looks to be indispensable to making self-driving cars safe.
-My aim is to mix the personal stories of innovators with a well-researched history of how the technology and some of its more important and interesting applications developed.
+My aim is to mix the personal stories of innovators and the challenges they faced with a well-researched history of how the technology and some of its more important and interesting applications developed.
 Stay tuned!

 August 27, 2013